Award Winning Specialist Clinic

 Breast augmentation with implants aims to increase the size of the breasts.
 If you are thinking about combining the two operations, keep in mind that a breast lift requires more recovery time than breast enlargement alone.

 Will I have to wear a garment after my breast enlargement surgery?

-Different surgeons have different protocols, but it is common for a garment to be worn in the immediate post operative phase.
+Different surgeons have different protocols, but it is common for a special garment to be worn in the immediate post-operative phase.
 The wounds are generally closed with stitches under the surface, which then dissolve over a few weeks.
-You may have a strip dressing or reinforcement paper strips over or along the wound.
-There may also be gauze and stretchy Mefix paper dressing covering the wound and also supporting the breasts.
+A strip dressing or reinforcing paper strips may be applied over or along the wound.
+Gauze and stretchy Mefix paper dressings may also be used to cover the wound and support the breasts.

-A compression garment is then generally worn to support the breasts and protect the wounds.
+After that, a compression garment is usually worn to support the breasts and protect the wounds.
 Although some surgeons do not use them at all and recommend a sports bra instead, it is most common to wear a lycra compression bra made specifically for breast surgery of which there are many types.
-The team will fit the one most suitable for you and your surgery.
-There is one other lycra dressing, occasionally required, and that is a stretchy strap worn across the upper breast to hold the implant low.
+The experts will select the best one for you and your surgery.
+There is also one other lycra dressing, occasionally required, and that is a stretchy strap worn across the upper breast to hold the implant low.

-The sports bras or lycra garments will be worn day and night for 3 weeks or more and then during the day for a longer time, particularly during exercise or sporting activity.
+The sports bras or lycra garments are going to be worn day and night for at least three weeks, and then during the day for an extended period of time, particularly during exercise or sporting activity.

 How much scarring is left after my breast enlargement surgery?

 The extent of the scarring will depend upon the types of incision used in the surgery.
 Although scarring is kept to a minimum, you should expect some scarring following a breast enlargement procedure.
 Scars can be expected where the underwire on a bra would sit, around the nipple area or in the armpit.